Orchestrating Docker containers and Aerospike Clusters

 constraints: [node.role == manager]

-• Ports 80 (load balancer port) and 1936 (haproxy stats) are exposed.
+env variable. - Ports 80 (load balancer port) and 1936 (haproxy stats) are exposed.

-• Using constraint to make sure we are running the proxy service on swarm manager.
+(which will soon be created below). - Using constraint to make sure we are running the

-Define Web App Service
+Define Web App Serviceโ

 web_app: